logo

 Flexibility that improves profitability

 The shift to five-minute settlement intervals has only increased the need for flexible power generation.
-Wärtsilä's engines enable utilities to react quickly to price spikes and system needs, allowing them to monetise their flexible capacity effectively.
+Wärtsilä's engines enable utilities and IPPs to react quickly to price spikes and system needs, allowing them to monetise their flexible capacity effectively.
 By participating in ancillary service markets and providing rapid dispatchable power, engine-based plants shift from being cost centres to sources of revenue with multiple income streams.

 Flexibility that improves profitability